Rolex Sea-Dweller

-Launched in 1967 with a diving depth of 610 metres (2 000 ft), the Sea-Dweller features a gas escape valve, developed by the brand specifically for watches, which allows the helium trapped in the watch while decompressing to be released at a given pressure during decompression, while preserving the watch case's water resistance.
-Today's Sea-Dweller models are available in steel or steel and yellow gold, and have a 43 mm case.
+Launched in 1967 with a depth rating of 610 m, the first Sea-Dweller available to the public featured a gas escape valve, developed by the brand specifically for saturation diving, which allows the helium trapped in the watch while decompressing to be released at a given pressure during decompression, while preserving the watch case's water resistance.
+Since 2019 Sea-Dweller models are available in steel or steel and yellow gold, and have a 43 mm case.

 The Deepsea models come equipped with the brand's patented Ringlock system, which was designed to provide a higher degree of pressure resistance.

 History

 During the 1960s, the needs of professional divers working at great depths led to the development of the first 'ultra water resistant' tool watches designed for conducting safe diving operations at 300 m+ (1,000 ft+) depths.
+Rolex chose to develop a Submariner sibling model with greater depth capabilities—the Submariner model at that time had a depth rating of 200 m—to meet the specific requirements of these users.